-The Institute for Research on Women invites all undergraduates to apply for its Fall 2018 non-residential Learning Community titled "Public Catastrophes, Private Losses."
+The Institute for Research on Women invites all undergraduates to apply for its Fall 2019 non-residential Learning Community titled "Knowing Bodies: Science, Sex, and Gender."
 This discussion-based, 1.5 credit seminar meets once a week (Thursdays, 4:30-6 pm on Douglass Campus) and is a space for open dialogue to explore a variety of topics related to the theme.
-We have dinner together, take part in digital technology and professionalization workshops, attend the IRW's Distinguished Lecture Series and field trips, and conduct research on individual topics of choice that will culminate in a final podcast or video (no experience necessary prior to the course).
-Students are encouraged to develop projects that center on any form of physical and emotion dislocation, whether personal or global, including forced migration, natural disasters, health epidemics, war, genocide, loss, mourning, witnessing, illness, police violence, and LGBTQ rights, among others.
+We have dinner together, take part in digital technology and professionalization workshops, attend IRW's Distinguished Lecture Series and field trips, and conduct research on individual topics of choice that will culminate in a final podcast or video (no experience necessary prior to the course).
+Students are encouraged to develop projects on a range of topics related to the theme.

 - Earn 1.5 course credits